Mercer's Hospital: 1759 building

+1884 building

-The hospital was completely rebuilt to a design by J.H.
+The hospital was mostly rebuilt to a design by J.H.
 Brett in 1884.
 In the late 19th century Mercer's was one of the chief teaching hospitals in Dublin; it was located close to several schools of medicine, including Kirby's and the Ledwich school (run by Thomas Ledwich) in Peter Street.
-Ledwich's brother, Edward, became surgeon and lecturer at the hospital.
+Ledwich's brother, Edward, became a surgeon and lecturer at the hospital.
 Among other surgeons who practised there in the latter half of the 19th century were Edward Stamer O'Grady.

 In the late 1880s trouble broke out among the staff, leading to charges being brought against Dr. O'Grady, senior surgeon at the hospital.
 In October 1887 he was accused of insulting his professional colleagues to such an extent that they were unable to work with him.
 He had also charged one of the members of the board with loitering in the female ward for immodest purposes.
 Some of the staff left.
-Lectures were disrupted and the numbers of students fell.
+Lectures were disrupted and the number of students fell.
 The row continued into the 1890s until finally he and most of the staff were dismissed by the governors, and he refused to seek re-election.
 O'Grady died at home on 18 October 1897.
 A new management team was appointed under the rule of Dr. ("Bull") Elliott in 1898: among them was Sir John Lumsden.

-The hospital closed in 1983 and was acquired by the Royal College of Surgeons in Ireland who converted it into a clinical centre and medical library in 1991.
+The hospital closed in 1983 and was acquired by the Royal College of Surgeons in Ireland who converted it into a clinical centre and medical library in 1991 keeping on the original front granite facade of the Georgian and Victorian buildings.